-Interview the ASGM producer's management and/or technical staff to determine if they are able to demonstrate understanding of the company's efforts to identify sources of GHG emissions, plans to reduce such emissions, and to monitor progress to meet reduction targets.
-Management should be able to describe the assessments that are conducted to identify sources of GHGs and the measures to reduce emissions.
-During the documentation review and interviews with key staff, the verifier should determine how targets were defined and whether the analysis was reasonable.
+The verifier should interview the ASGM producer's management and/or technical staff to determine the following:

+- Their understanding of the company's efforts to identify sources of GHG emissions, plans to reduce such emissions, and to monitor progress to meet reduction targets.
+Management should be able to describe the assessments that are conducted to identify sources of GHG and the measures to reduce emissions.
+During the documentation review and interviews with key staff, the verifier should determine how targets were defined and whether the analysis was reasonable. - The company's strategies and actions for the efficient management of water resources.
+Interviews must include workers or staff responsible for water catchment, usage, and discharge systems at the ASGM site to determine whether they have the necessary knowledge, training, and tools to manage water resources effectively at each stage of the mining operation. - The plan or related activities developed by the producer for biodiversity protection and the extent to which related activities, programs, and programs have been implemented.